On a singular heat equation with dynamic boundary conditions

 where we have set

 the exponents $3+\epsilon$ being all replaced by $4+\epsilon$ in the case when $\alpha>0$ and $\beta=0$.
 Moreover, in all cases with the exception of $\alpha=0$ and $\beta>0$, we have

-Finally, whenever there exists an energy solution satisfying\/ \eqref{st:uniform} and\/ \eqref{st:uniform2}, then it is the unique solution in that regularity class. \ente \begin{proof} For the sake of simplicity, we just prove the theorem by directly working on the ``limit'' solutions without referring to an explicit approximation scheme.
+Moreover, estimates\/ \eqref{st:uniform} and\/ \eqref{st:uniform2} are uniform for large values of $t$.
+In other words, the expression of $Q$ is independent of $t$. \ente \begin{proof} For the sake of simplicity, we just prove the theorem by directly working on the ``limit'' solutions without referring to an explicit approximation scheme.
 That said, we first observe that the energy estimate \eqref{stimau} still holds.
 Moreover, we can still rely on the conclusion of Lemma~\ref{moser-u}.
 Next, thanks to assumption \eqref{hypf2}, we can apply Lemma~\ref{moser-teta-1} over the generic time interval $(0,T)$.
-This gives
+Note that the estimates provided by Lemma~\ref{moser-teta-1} are uniform with respect to~$T$.
+We then obtain